skjolber/3d-bin-container-packing/README.md

 When no more boxes fit in a level, the level is incremented and the process repeated.
 Boxes are rotated, containers not.

 The algorithm runs reasonably fast, usually in milliseconds.
+Some customization is possible.

 ###  Brute-force algorithm
 This algorithm places the boxes in the same way as the LAFF algorithm, but has no logic for selecting the best box or rotation; running through all permutations, for each permutation all rotations.